All Episodes

 Subscriber.

-But now let's get right into this.
+Now let's get right into this.

 I did that with a smiley emoji.

-We don't have the watch what the the defense attorney does.
+But watch what the defense attorney does.

 He actually does something really clever here, guys.